Cystoscopy is a procedure that lets your doctor look directly inside your urethra and bladder. It can be used to:

-Take any medications, such as aspirin or blood thinners
+Take any medicines, such as aspirin or blood thinners

-Cystoscopy is done in the doctor’s office or hospital.
+Cystoscopy is done in the doctor’s office, surgery center, or hospital.
 The doctor and a nurse are present during the procedure.
 It takes only a few minutes, longer if a biopsy, X-ray, or treatment needs to be done.

 During the procedure:

 You lie on an exam table on your back, knees bent and legs apart.
 You are covered with a drape.